 Luckily, there are other resources in place that can assist you if you’re in need of financial assistance for a funeral.
 We’ll break down some of the best avenues you can explore if you must pay for a funeral with no money.

-Tip: Along with the help of charities and nonprofit assistance, many families opt to raise funds using crowdfunding platforms like Ever Loved or GoFundMe.
+Tip: Along with the help of charities and nonprofit assistance, many families opt to raise funds using crowdfunding platforms or online memorial pages with fundraising.
 And if you're planning a virtual funeral using a service like GatheringUs, you can use the funds raised to cover those costs.

 Charities and Nonprofits that Help with Funeral Costs